-Teaching your child to use the toilet correctly can be a difficult task, whether they have autism or not.
-But if your child has autism, the process of developing a toilet routine can take longer, and involve its own particular challenges.
+Teaching your child to use the toilet correctly can be a difficult task, whether they are on the autism spectrum or not.
+But if your child is autistic, the process of developing a toilet routine can take longer, and involve its own particular challenges.
 This guide provides some useful steps that will hopefully make your toilet training a success.
+Topics covered:

 Developing a toileting routine